hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 - Add *INSTANCE_NAME* in environment properties, same values that we add in previous stages.

-You may use API testing framework for testing the adapters.
-In the example above we have shell scripts that call the adapter and test for correctness.
+You can use API testing framework for testing the adapters.
+In this example, we have shell scripts that call the adapter and test for correctness.

 #### Stage 5 - Building apps with Fastlane
 {: #stage5-building-apps-with-fastlane}

-Input for this should be the GitHub repo we have used in the previous stages.
+Input for this stage should be the GitHub repo that we used in the previous stages.
 This stage must get triggered after the previous stage (Test Adapter) passes.

 For building the app we use deploy job template in the **Jobs** tab.
 Use *Cloud Foundry* as **Deployer type**.

-Use the below deploy script to build the app:
+Use the following script to build the app:

 ```
 	# To use Node.js 6.7.0, uncomment the following line: